The 2021/2022 admissions cycle is now open! Apply through PTCAS for our Class of 2025 to enroll in Fall 2022.

 What makes an application more competitive?
 If I’m meeting, not exceeding the academic selection factors, will I be accepted?

 Where can I access an application for admission to the MU DPT Program?

 Applicants must apply through the Centralized Application Service for PTs (PTCAS; www.ptcas.org).
 Currently, the program does not utilize a supplemental application, nor do we have an additional application fee.

 When does the application open and what is the deadline for admissions?

 What degree do I need to enter the DPT program?

 Applicants are required to have a bachelor’s degree in any field of study from an accredited college or university.

 Is there a required major to apply to the DPT program?

 No. Applicants can major in anything as long as the required prerequisite courses are completed.

 Do Advance Placement (AP) courses taken in high school count toward course requirements?

-What is the mean GPA for entering students?
+What is the average GPA for entering students?